arey0pushpa/modelling-cell-evolution/README.md

  Lets Fix N = 2.
 Total number of molecules are two.
 And Lets represent them as number 1,2.

  Total number of possible combination = Power set of N

               := 2 ^ 2  = 4 will be repesented as

          {0} : Represents Nothing is present.
-Comapartment is empty.     // Another representation assumption.
+Comapartment is empty.     // Representation assumption.
          {1} : Represents A compartment with only one molecule 1 is present.
          {2} : Represents A cmpartment with only one molecule 2 is present.
          {1,2} : Represents a compatment with both the molecules are presnet.

 =============================================================
 2. TRANSITION :